tilmann/tilmann/README.md

 ## :100: Motivation

 - I am motivated by teams and ownership.
 I am always impressed what a team can achieve if every team member declares ownership for their responsibilities.
+- We are living in exponential times in terms of progress for humanity.
+But we need to save the planet as a place where we enjoy living together.
+Therefore, the climate crisis is the most pressing issue to address.

 ## :speech_balloon: Communication

-- "Strong opinions, loosely held" - I will have an opinion, but I will try to listen and learn and if I was wrong I am happy to change my mind about it.
+- "Strong opinions, weakly held" - I will have an opinion, but I will try to listen and learn and if I was wrong I am happy to change my mind about it.
+[Source](https://www.saffo.com/02008/07/26/strong-opinions-weakly-held/)
 - I tend to be loud and outspoken.
 Sometimes I need help to make sure everyone is heard.
 - Don't be too serious.
 We are here to enjoy.
 I use irony a lot to highlight that this world takes itself too serious.

 ## :building_construction: Way of working

 - Our actions have a lot of side effects.
 One action will always influence a lot of systems.
-Our goals should always include to improve systems and not local maxima.
+Our goals should always try to improve systems and not local maxima.
-- Trying out new things is the best way to find out if something works.
+- Working in new areas is the best way to find out how something works.
 So I try new things often.
 If I learn that something does not work out I let it go.

 ## :game_die: Random